ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 Reviewing a package takes precious time out of reviewers' busy schedules.
 We hope the experience is also valuable for reviewers but we reckon that it's quite an undertaking, demanding about the same time as reviewing a scientific paper.
-To add to the difficulty of finding available reviewers, we have a list of [criteria for choosing reviewers](https://devguide.ropensci.org/editorguide.html#criteria-for-choosing-a-reviewer) to ensure diversity of reviewers (of skills, of people).
+To add to the difficulty of finding available reviewers, we have a list of [criteria for choosing reviewers](https://devguide.ropensci.org/editorguide.html#criteria-for-choosing-a-reviewer) to ensure diversity (in both skills and background), and to continuously build up a pool of experienced reviewers without overloading any of them.

 Last year we launched a [new form for reviewer volunteering](/blog/2021/11/18/devguide-0.7.0/#a-new-form-for-volunteer-reviewing) that allow us to collect finer-grained data about technical and topical expertise, as well as a binary optional question "Do you consider yourself part of an underrepresented group in the fields of data science, programming, or in your primary field of work?".
-The collected data, coupled with Airtable filters, helps identifying potential reviewers.
+We keep this information in database (managed with AirTable), along with each reviewer's history of reviews.
+This database is a resource for editors as they look for reviewers with particular expertise, background, or availability.

-When that is not enough, for instance after a few refusals or absences of answers, editors can ask for personal recommendations in our private editors channel.
+When that is not enough, for instance after a repeated refusals or nonresponses from potential reviewers, editors can ask for recommendations from other editors on our Slack channel.
+(Some of us are editors for traditional scientific journals, and wish we had such a useful chat with our co-editors there!)

-One last element that's been helpful is the sentence "If I don't hear from you within a week, I will assume you are unable to review at this time." in our [review request template](https://devguide.ropensci.org/reviewrequesttemplate.html), so everyone is on the same page as to how long to wait.
+One challenge in reaching out to reviewers is knowing when to move on after waiting for a response.
+So we've added "If I don't hear from you within a week, I will assume you are unable to review at this time." to our [standard review request template](https://devguide.ropensci.org/reviewrequesttemplate.html).
+This puts everyone is on the same page and provides clarity to editors and potential reviewers.

 ## Reviewers' dropping out